Frequently Asked Questions

 Where is PMG located?

 PMG’s headquarters is a secure 6,000-square-meter purpose‐built facility in Sarasota, Florida, USA.
 In the UK, NGC International UK Ltd. (NGC UK), an affiliate of PMG, operates a submission office in Bloomsbury, London.
-PMG also has submission offices in Munich, Hong Kong and Shanghai as well as Official Submission Centers in the UK, the Netherlands, China, Singapore, Korea, Japan, Thailand and Malaysia.
+PMG also has submission offices in Munich, Germany, Hong Kong, China and Shanghai, China as well as Official Submission Centers in the UK, the Netherlands, China, Singapore, Korea, Japan, Thailand and Malaysia.

 NGC International UK Ltd.